SkylineCommunications/dataminer-docs/connector-help/connector_help/Clear-Com_Central_Switch_Unit.md

 ### Conferences

-A tree controll displays all the **Conferences** and the associated **Ports**.
+A tree control displays all the **Conferences** and the associated **Ports**.
 It is possible to add a new port to a conference and to set the type of the connection.
 Also possible to add or remove conferences.

 ### GPIO/SFO